tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

 Please navigate to Services > IAM page > Add user.
 Proceed with opening AWS IAM users page, and click on Add user.
 Provide user with name, and below, for the Access type select Programmatic access. ![Add User](../static/img/add-user.png)
 Next, make sure that your AWS account(access key) has all required privileges to create EC2 instances and S3 access.
-Permissions you need (EC2 full, S3, VPC access)
+Permissions you need (EC2 full, S3 full, VPC access)
 ![Attach permissions](../static/img/attach-perms.png)

 Once you add Permissions and Tags, click Create user.
 That will bring you to latest page provided with AWS Access and Secret Keys.